| Name | Title | Contact Details |

 Assistant General Counsel | Profile |

-Hawaii College of Pharmacy is a Honolulu, HI-based company in the Education sector.
+The College Southern Maryland is a Port Republic, MD-based company in the Education sector.